Chitra Soundar is an internationally published author of over 60 books for children.

 Her books have been published in the UK, US, India & Singapore and translated into Chinese, German, French, Japanese and Thai.

-Alice Sutherland-Hawes at ASH Literary.
+book agent, Alice Sutherland-Hawes at ASH Literary.

 In 2019, she was invited to talk at the Hay Festival, Emirates Lit Festival, Texas Book Festival, Oxford Book Festival amongst others.